 We found that chewing behaviours may cause some problems, but they also soothe and provide a way to cope with a stressful situation or to find much needed sensory stimulation.

 One of the first things to do is to give your child something else to chew.
 Some parents choose to give their children mints or gum, but too much sugar can further tooth decay, and gum can be messy.
 Better than foods are items designed for older child & adult chewing (not teething toys or those designed for infants) provide your child with the sensory input they want but prevents them from chewing things you don’t want them to.

 We were lucky enough to be contacted by CHEWIGEM Canada, who asked if we would like to try out some of their great new designs – and we didn’t need asking twice!

-There are also different CHEWIGEMS for different chewing needs – all set out in this handy Chew Chart.
+There are also different CHEWIGEMS of the various chewing needs – all set out in this handy Chew Chart.

 CHEWIGEM® has their own design team which ensures that designs are unique to the company and are not mass produced and the patterned pieces are all slightly different which is nice!

-CHEWIGEM ® jewellery is non-toxic, stylish and effective at meeting the need to chew.
+CHEWIGEM ® jewelry is non-toxic, stylish and efficient at meeting the need to chew.
 It is also a lot more discreet than some chewing aids available on the market.
-With a wide range of stylish designs, you’ll find a broad range of colours to choose from, and a Chewigem that is sure to suit you.
+With a wide range of stylish designs, you’ll find a broad range of colours to choose from and a Chewigem that is sure to suit you.

-Their silicone is food safe, medical grade, is free from harmful chemicals (BPA, PVC, Lead, Latex and Phthalate free) and meets FDA standards.
-CHEWIGEM® principles work closely with the factory to ensure that all regulations are being met.
+Their silicone is food safe, medical grade is free from harmful chemicals (BPA, PVC, Lead, Latex, and Phthalate free) and meets FDA standards.
+CHEWIGEM® principles work in close cooperation with the factory to ensure that all regulations are being met.
 Safety tests are consistently done on all products to meet the standards of the countries in which they are sold.